installgentoo/opengl_gui/README.md

 translate all elements into draws and another 100 for opengl to rasterize on my ancient 2-core laptop.

 Requires c++14.
 Build with cmake.
-You may need to provide a path to glfw libraries on your system, especially on windows.
-Everything else was small enough to be included as sources.
+You need to have glfw library installed on linux, on win it is built automatically(see demo/.cmake/glfw.cmake).
+Win build tested with mingw 7.3.
+There is prebuilt windows binary in ./bin

+Running on linux:
+cd ./demo/demo/proj
+cmake ./
+make -j4
+cd ./bin
+./tester_main

 Distributed under BSD License, licenses for libraries are as stated in libraries.